gamemanual0/gm0/source/docs/robot-design/power-transmission/chain.rst

 ============
 Roller Chain
 ============

 When your shafts aren’t right next to each other, roller chain and sprockets will allow you to transmit power securely between your shafts.
 Roller chain is made up of a series of links joined by pins.
 Each link can rotate around its pins, creating a dynamic loop that can conform to any shape.
 The pins in the chain engage the gaps between teeth on each sprocket.
-If you’ve ridden a bike, chances are that you’ve already seen roller chain - the chain on your FTC robot is similar, but it’s probably a different :term:`pitch` (different size).
+If you’ve ridden a bike, chances are that you’ve already seen roller chain - the chain on your FTC robot is similar, but it’s probably a different :term:`pitch <Pitch>` (different size).
 Chains most commonly used in FTC are #25 or 8mm pitch.

 When using chain, often there is a :term:`master link <Master link>`.
 This is a special type of link that has a removable end capsule in